A man charged with killing four cats in his South Bend apartment was released from jail Thursday as his case moves through the legal system.

 Court records say Coday had greeted police at his Irish Hills apartment door and said he had been doing things and hearing things he "was not proud of," and "some cats were hurt."
 When officers asked him where the cats were, Coday said they were in the trash can, and they were dead.

 His public defender, Jon Cristofeno, said this is his first criminal charge as an adult and asked Hurley to lower his bond.
-Jail records say he was released later Thursday on a promise to appear in court as ordered.
+But deputy prosecutor Kristen Kocsis objected, saying his bond actually should have been at $1,500 under bond guidelines.

-Deputy prosecutor Kristen Kocsis didn’t object to the bond reduction but since Coday said he was hearing voices, Kocsis asked that he be required to seek mental health care and stay away from any pets.
+Since Coday said he was hearing voices, Kocsis asked that he be required to seek mental health care and stay away from any pets.
+Cristofeno said Coday's roommate had agreed to remove his remaining pets from the apartment.

 Coday faces four counts of torturing or mutilating a vertebrate animal, Level 6 felonies, and his next status hearing is set for May 29.